VishalVab01/ResumePilot/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Commit your changes
+3. Commit changes
-4. Push the branch
+4. Push to your branch
 5. Open a Pull Request

 ---

-## 📬 Contact
+## 👨‍💻 Author

 **Vishal Vaibhav**

 GitHub: https://github.com/VishalVab01

-If you found this project useful, consider giving it a ⭐ on GitHub.
+If you found this project useful, consider giving it a ⭐.